 Pregnant/lactating women and infants

-Riboflavin deficiency among children is demonstrated in many regions of the world where they are deprived of adequate milk and meat in their diet.
-Riboflavin deficiency among children in the Western world seems to be largely confined to adolescents, especially girls, because of increased metabolic demand.
+Riboflavin deficiency among children is present in many regions of the world where there are inadequate levels of milk and meat in their diet.
+Riboflavin deficiency among children in the Western world seems to largely confine itself to adolescents, especially girls, because of increased metabolic demand.

 There is an increasing requirement of riboflavin with advancing age as a result of decreased efficiency of its absorption by the enterocytes.